-By Brett Williams.
-Last updated 8th August 2021.
+By Jo Anderson.
+Last updated 3rd August 2023.
 Giving blood is an activity that most may see as lifesaving, and while blood transfusions may save lives, they can sometimes go wrong.
 Negligence in blood transfusions can lead to the use of incompatible or contaminated blood.
 For those who have been the victim of such negligence, it may be possible to make a negligent blood transfusion claim.

 Blood transfusion negligence claims can be made if you have been given contaminated blood or received incompatible blood or have been given a transfusion without consent or in error that resulted in you contracting HIV, Hepatitis A, B or C, or caused you to suffer an adverse reaction.
 In circumstances where provable medical negligence occurred, you may have grounds to make a claim.
 Issues arising from a negligent blood transfusion could vary in severity from a minor reaction to life-threatening.

 All claims for medical negligence have a statutory time limit in which they have to be made, known as a limitation period.
 This is three years from the date of the accident.
 It’s therefore important to seek legal advice as soon as possible.